Your guide for a course of action

 - Those seeking more athleticism will want to continue the process.
 As pain sensitivity is wound-down and managed, move on to the book Ultimate Back Fitness and Performance.
 This approach has helped weekend warriors through to elite athletes to compete in golf, the majority of Olympic sports, professional sport such as hockey, football, MMA and combat sports, baseball, soccer, cycling, and professional body building and power lifting.

-- Some of you may feel the need to see a McGill provider, who is familiar with the McGill method and will conduct a thorough assessment to converge on a precise understanding of the pain mechanism.
+- Some of you may feel the need to see a McGill Method Master Clinician, who is familiar with the McGill method and will conduct a thorough assessment to converge on a precise understanding of the pain mechanism.
 These elite clinicians are listed on the website.